 Website & Social Media Archiving for Arkansas State AgenciesOpen Records in Arkansas

-Subject to Arkansas FOIA, “Public records” means “[W]ritings … electronic or computer-based information, or data compilations in any medium … that constitute a record of the performance or lack of performance of official functions that are or should be carried out by a public official or employee, a governmental agency, or any other agency or improvement district that is wholly or partially supported by public funds or expending public funds.
+“Public records” means writings, recorded sounds, films, tapes, or data compilations in any form, required by law to be kept or otherwise kept, and which constitute a record of the performance or lack of performance of official functions which are or should be carried out by a public official or employee, a governmental agency, or any other agency wholly or partially supported by public funds or expanding public funds.
 All records maintained in public offices or by public employees within the scope of their employment shall be presumed to be public records.

 Given the open and transparent nature of governance in the State of Arkansas, there is an onus on each state agency, board, and commission to fulfill a number of duties in line with the FOIA, including preparing and making available a list and general description of its records, including computer databases.

 Your agency website must be retained in electronic format and remain usable, searchable, retrievable and authentic for the length of the designated retention period as established by the agency and/ or form of record in question and content placed on state agency social media should be moderated by an authorized, trained staff member.

 All materials made available by a state agency, board, or commission pursuant to subsection (a) section 25-19-108(5) and created after July 1, 2003, shall be made publicly accessible, without charge, in electronic form via the Internet.